yk-42/qwerty/README.md

 2. Make a new branch for your work
 3. Submit a pull request with your submission
 4. Email us a link to the pull request

+## Tips

+- Automated tests are fundamental to successful software projects (we expect to see some)
+- Using libraries, frameworks, and copied examples is fine, but you will be expected to explain your choices.
+So if in doubt, it may for example, be better to use your own implementation than using a library you do not fully understand.
+- Linting and other checks are up to you